Systemcluster/systemcluster.github.io/_drafts/setting-up-an-electron-typescript-app.md

   <br>
   All dependencies can be [minified](https://webpack.js.org/plugins/uglifyjs-webpack-plugin/), and [tree shaking](https://webpack.js.org/guides/tree-shaking/) might reduce the amount of included code.

-  Disadvantage of this option is the inability to use native dependencies.
+  Disadvantage of this option is the inability to use native dependencies or those that depend on loose files included in the module.
   <br>
-  Also there's a possible duplication of dependency code between the main bundle and each renderer bundle
+  Also there's a possible duplication of dependency code between the main bundle and
   <br>
-  which however can be circumvented by configuring webpacks [DllPlugin](https://webpack.js.org/plugins/dll-plugin/).
+   each renderer bundle, which however can be circumvented by configuring webpacks [DllPlugin](https://webpack.js.org/plugins/dll-plugin/).

 2. Do not bundle external dependencies.

   `require` calls will he handled at runtime through node, native dependencies can be used.